Hacker-Proof Your WebsiteEssential Security for Your Website [updated 3-5-22]

 - Web application that is intended to be purely HTTPS inadvertently contains HTTP links or serves content over HTTP

 - HSTS automatically redirects HTTP requests to HTTPS for the target domain

 - A man-in-the-middle attacker attempts to intercept traffic from a victim user using an invalid certificate and hopes the user will accept the bad certificate

 - HSTS does not allow a user to override the invalid certificate message

-HSTS can be bypassed if the first request for https is downgraded.
-To prevent this, you can “OPTIONALLY” add your domain to a hard coded browser “preload” list.
+HSTS can be bypassed if the first HTTPS request is downgraded.
+To prevent this, you can “OPTIONALLY” add your domain to a hardcoded browser “preload” list.
 The preload list for Chrome is located here.
-This list is also included by Firefox, Safari, IE 11 and Edge.
+This list is also included by Firefox, Safari, IE 11, and Edge.